When it comes to happiness, some things will make people happier than others.

 It's recommended that men drink roughly three litres (about 13 cups) and women 2.2 litres (about nine cups) of total beverages every day, and this should be mainly water.

 And the best part about water is it's free!

 There's truth to the old saying that you should eat breakfast like a king, lunch like a merchant and supper like a pauper.

-Just before you go to bed, write down at least one wonderful thing that has happened that day.
+Just before you go to bed, write down at least one wonderful thing that happened that day.

-It might be something as small as a making a child laugh or as huge as a million-dollar deal.
+It might be something as small as making a child laugh or as huge as a million-dollar deal.

 Whatever it is, be grateful for that day because it will never come again.

 While working at a screen, which unfortunately many of us do for long periods every day, regularly stare at something that's far away, like out of the window.